Hempalta (CVE:HEMP) Shares Down 20% – Here’s Why

-Shares of Hempalta Corp.
-(CVE:HEMP – Get Free Report) traded down 20% during mid-day trading on Friday .
-The company traded as low as C$0.04 and last traded at C$0.04.
-114,000 shares traded hands during trading, a decline of 4% from the average session volume of 119,310 shares.
+Hempalta Corp.
+(CVE:HEMP – Get Free Report)’s share price traded down 20% on Saturday .
+The stock traded as low as C$0.04 and last traded at C$0.04.
+114,000 shares changed hands during mid-day trading, a decline of 4% from the average session volume of 119,310 shares.
 The stock had previously closed at C$0.05.

 About Hempalta